 The point here is what you do with the information.
 If you do not know what to do with the information or insight, there is no point in getting a chart reading in the first place.
 So I implore everyone thinking of getting a reading to ask yourself why you wish to get the reading in the first place.
 If you think it’s to solve your problems, then may I suggest that you first recognize that you ARE the problem.
 I am so hung up about getting clients to read my blog because, hopefully, it is the place that teaches you what to do with this information.

 Doing the right thing is the part most people fail at.
-This is also the part that separates people with good charts from bad ones, or rather, those with good Phases from bad ones.
+This is also the part that separates people with good charts from bad ones or those with good Phases from bad ones.
 Most of the time, knowing what is the right thing to do is not difficult, but people cannot find the will or the courage to make that decision.
 You know your marriage is toxic, but you chose to stay; you hate your job, but you chose to stay; you don’t like the way life is not, but you did nothing about it.

 Why I Categorized BaZi Charts Into Four Categories